Sheen Resources

 As we've already mentioned, CTP insurance pays compensation to people who are injured on the road.
 It's illegal to drive anywhere in Australia without CTP insurance.
 In Victoria, CTP insurance is included in the cost of your vehicle registration.

-Third party, fire and theft insurance is just like third party insurance, but you will also be covered if your vehicle is lost or damaged due to fire or theft.
+Third-party fire and theft insurance is similar to third-party insurance, but you will also be covered if your vehicle is lost or damaged due to fire or theft.

 4. Comprehensive insurance

-Comprehensive car insurance covers you for everything already mentioned above, including damage to your vehicle or property if you are at fault.
+Comprehensive car insurance covers everything mentioned above, including damage to your vehicle or property if you are at fault.
 There are also many optional extras and differences between insurers, so make sure you fully understand your policy and what you're covered for.

 What insurance do you need?

-If you don't have third party property cover, you could end up being liable for tens of thousands of dollars (or more!) if you cause a vehicle to be damaged or written off in an accident.
+If you don't have third-party property cover, you could be liable for tens of thousands of dollars (or more) if you cause a vehicle to be damaged or written off in an accident.

 Call Sheen first

-At Sheen Panel Service, we can help you can get back on the road sooner after an accident.
-We work with insurers and motorists to provide the highest quality smash repairs and towing services you'll find anywhere in Victoria.
+At Sheen, we can help you return to the road after an accident.
+We work with insurers and motorists to provide the highest-quality smash repairs and towing services you'll find anywhere in Victoria.

 [nearest_workshop][/nearest_workshop]